 In the last chapter, Greenwald gives an introspective look into the failures of US media.
 Journalists and newspapers are nicknamed the Fourth Estate, because they were supposed to challenge the other three branches of government.
 However, many have become mere propaganda outlets for those in power.

-What’s worse, Greenwald was attached by fellow journalists across the political spectrum for publishing his stories based on the NSA documents.
+What’s worse, Greenwald was attacked by fellow journalists across the political spectrum for publishing his stories based on the NSA documents.
 UK in particular has gone very far in attacking anybody working with these documents.
 There is no Forth Amendment or similar law protecting free speech in the UK.
 As a result, the Guardian was threatened with lawsuits and shutdown by GCHQ (Government Communications Headquarters) agents.
 Through an ultimatum, they destroyed the computers belonging to the newspaper which they believed contained copies the NSA documents.

 Later, Greenwald’s partner, David Miranda, was detained using an anti-terrorist law while in transit through London Heathrow airport.
 As Greenwald put it, UK agents grabbed him out of non-British neutral territory.
 Lacking anything to charge him with, the UK police later acknowledged that this was an harassment tactic, to send a message to anybody working with Snowden or Greenwald.